 The cost of speaking out

 Jails in Tibet are full of political prisoners.
 Many are serving long-term sentences for voicing their opinions on the desperate situation in their country, sending emails to the outside world or printing illegal literature.
 'Confessions' are often obtained through torture and trials take place in secret.
-Their exact number is unknown as many people simply disappear.
+Whilst they number in the thousands, their exact number is unknown as many people simply disappear.
 This is just a selection:

 Tibet's jailed musicians